 Term policies, for example, are designed by the life insurance companies.
 They are betting against you.
 There’s a high percentage chance, that you’re going to be outliving your term policy or an accidental only policy.

 Is Burial Insurance Affordable?

 Finally, there is one last thing worth mentioning.
 We hear this a lot when we talk with clients about life insurance.
 Most everyone agrees, life insurance is incredibly important and confirm it would absolutely be beneficial if they had a burial insurance policy in place….
-However, things are financially tight there are considerations to be weighed.
+However, if things are financially tight there are considerations to be weighed.

-When we dig deeper, 9/10 times if clients are willing to sacrifice some Starbucks Frappuccinos, or eat out a few less times, they can easily afford a policy that safeguards their family.
+When we dig deeper, nine times out of ten if clients are willing to sacrifice some Starbucks or eat out fewer times, they can easily afford a policy that safeguards their family.

 We also commonly hear clients say, “I would rather just set aside $200 in the bank account every month and I’ll do that instead and that’ll be better.”
 Or “I’ll invest it.”